ayush9h/purple-audience/README.md

 This website is hosted on https://purple-audience.vercel.app/ as a front-end web application.

-For the database, you can download the files locally on your system.
+For the database functionality, you can download the files locally on your system.
+**API are not hosted**

 **Step 1:** Install Necessary Packages
 ```